Tri-City Dance Centre Faculty

 She trained under master teacher Belinda Sobie, as well as Jocelyn Peden, Shannon Stewardson and Margaret Derksen.
 Ryan is the Assistant Director of Tri-City Dance Centre and co-director of the Intermediate Professional Program.

-She has been teaching at Tri-City Dance Centre for the past seventeen years, and is a registered A.I.D.T.
+She has been teaching at Tri-City Dance Centre for the past twenty years, and is a registered A.I.D.T.
 Tap teacher.

 ISTD - Jazz & Musical Theatre, Junior Pro Program